krabberod/VirVar_transcriptomes/scripts/README.md

 ## STEP 2.
 Mapping with bowtie2 or kallisto
 Several mapping programs can be used, but for now we will use bowtie to map to the genome and kallisto to map to the orf (or predicted genes).
 Kallisto allows quantification.

-### 2a Mapping to the genome with Bowtie2
+### 2a Mapping reads to the genome with Bowtie2
-Mapping requires that the reference is indexed. i.e.
+Mapping requires that the reference is indexed:
 ```
 module purge
 ml Bowtie2/2.4.4-GCC-10.3.0